phazelift/xs.js/README.md

 ___
 #### Dependencies:
 xs.js extends words.js, which includes strings.js, which includes types.js.
-- types.js is a tiny, but powerful custom type checker/enforcer.
+- types.js is a tiny custom type checker/enforcer.
 It's API can be found at: https://github.com/phazelift/types.js
-- strings.js is a full-fledged string manipulation library.
+- strings.js is a string manipulation library.
 It's API can be found at: https://github.com/phazelift/strings.js
 - words.js is a toolbox for manipulating the words in a string.
 It's API can be found at: https://github.com/phazelift/words.js

 When using xs.js in node.js, you can use `npm install xs.js` (requires npm - https://www.npmjs.org).